knpuniversity/symfony2-rest/knpu/episode3/serialization-event-subscriber.md

 events, you'll be passed an event argument, which in this case is an instance of `ObjectEvent`.
 Now, we can start messing with the serialization process.

 Before we go any further, go back to our test.
-To goal is for each Programmer to have a new field that is a link it itself.
+The goal is for each Programmer to have a new field that is a link to itself.
 In `testGETProgrammer`, add a new assert that checks that we have a `uri` property that's equal to `/api/programmers/UnitTester`.

 Ok, let's see how we can use the fancy subscriber to add this field automatically.